 It is not necessary for applicants to identify a mentor and/or a project ahead of time.
 We will do this for you if you are accepted for the program.
 However, occasionally students are invited by a professor to participate: in such cases, the student should still file an REU application, indicating the project and mentor on the application form.
 Students are encouraged to visit the page http://www.math.umass.edu/Research/research.html before filling out the application form to indicate a preference for a research area and/or a mentor.

 * How to apply to the REU?

 The department only accepts paper applications.
-Please complete the form below and place the completed application (including all supporting documents indicated below) in Matthew Dobson's mailbox on the 16th floor of LGRT by March 10th, 2017.
+Please complete the form below and place the completed application (including all supporting documents indicated below) in Matthew Dobson's mailbox on the 16th floor of LGRT by February 22nd, 2018.
 Letters of recommendation are due at the same time.
 If you cannot submit via paper, you may submit the forms together by e-mail to firstname.lastname@example.org